viking-samurai/viking-samurai/README.md

       Building businesses and supporting business and entrepreneurship in my local community.

 - 🌱 I’m currently learning ...
-      JavaScript.
+      Everything in JavaScript.
 From writing in Vanilla JavaScript, through to Node.js, and grabbing React as a framework along the way.

 - 💞️ I’m looking to collaborate on ...
       Front-end projects based in JavaScript.